SHIVANGKANSAL/SHIVANGKANSAL/README.md

 SHIVANGKANSAL/SHIVANGKANSAL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+It is just wonderful to see how people react when they find out that HUSTEL CAN BEAT TALLENT.